 “Holding the work in your hand is an integral part of the viewer’s experience.
 The digital becomes a way to touch, and to be touched.
 The spectator interacts with powerful symbolic gestures, both in receiving the work, and the play on the scale between the spectator and the artist,” specifies the project creator Karine Ledoyen.

 To accompany the experience, you can listen to a podcast produced by La Rotonde as you walk down the street.
-Available starting November 19 on the Danse K par K website, the 8 episodes – one per solo – will offer the public the soundtrack of the work followed by an exclusive discussion with the artistic team.
+Available on the Danse K par K website, the 8 episodes – one per solo – will offer the public the soundtrack of the work followed by an exclusive discussion with the artistic team.

 To make the projections brighter, the public is invited to wear pale-coloured gloves or mittens or to place a white handkerchief on their hands.

 Concept and Artistic Direction: Karine Ledoyen